Research

 Particulate matter is an important urban air pollutant.
 Our group conducts field measurements of organic compounds in urban areas to identify their sources and chemical properties.
 The chemical information allows us to study the physical and biological properties of particulate matter emitted from vehicular traffic, food cooking and wood burning.

-Our group studies whether major wildfires, such as the 2016 Fort McMurray wildfires, would leave behind toxic pollutants in burnt areas that can affect long term human health.
-We measure heavy metals and organic carcinogens in indoor house dust in fire-affected areas to determine the contribution from wildfires.
-Our work informs remediation efforts after environmental disasters.
-For more information, please visit our FACET website.
+Our group studies the impacts of wildfires on air quality.
+We have examined whether major wildfires, such as the 2016 Fort McMurray wildfires, would leave behind toxic pollutants in burnt areas that can affect long term human health.
+We are also studying how wildfire smoke can produce radicals and impact human health, as part of the BBCan project.
+Our work informs air quality management and remediation efforts after environmental disasters.